the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 By sharing your analysis and contributing to this repository you help the global community to hold multi-national corporations accountable for how they are addressing modern slavery in their supply chains.

-“This tool will be an innovative way to hold companies to account.
+*“This tool will be an innovative way to hold companies to account.
 It means our teams can speed up the analysis of company statements and it will allow us to focus on the investigation of different sectors and highlight areas that require improvement.
-Going forward, this will lead to better disclosure of company action to tackle modern slavery in global supply chains.”

-- Katharine Bryant,
-European Engagement Lead
-Walk Free Initiative
+Going forward, this will lead to better disclosure of company action to tackle modern slavery in global supply chains.”  -  Katharine Bryant, European Engagement Lead Walk Free Initiative